DecisionsDev/odm-docker-kubernetes/platform/gcloud/README.md

 ### Check the Ingress and GKE LoadBalancer

-To get a status on the current deployment, you can go in the console to the [Kubernetes Engine/Services & Ingress Panel](https://console.cloud.google.com/kubernetes/ingresses).
+To get a status of the current deployment, go to the [Kubernetes Engine/Services & Ingress Panel](https://console.cloud.google.com/kubernetes/ingresses) in the console.
-The ingress is remaining in the "ingress creating" state several minutes until the pods are up and ready, and that the backend is getting an healthy state.
+The ingress stays in the "ingress creating" state for several minutes until the pods are up and ready, and the backend  gets in a healthy state.

 <img width="1000" height="308" src='./images/ingress_creating.png'/>

 You can also check the [load balancer status](https://console.cloud.google.com/net-services/loadbalancing/list/loadBalancers).
-It provides information about the backend using the service health check.
+It provides information about the backend through the service health check.

 <img width="1000" height="352" src='./images/loadbalancer.png'/>

-Entering inside the Ingress details, you should get an HEALTHY state on all backends.
+In the Ingress details, you should get a HEALTHY state on all backends.
-This panel is also providing some logs on the loadbalancer activity.
+This panel also provides logs on the loadbalancer activity.
-When the Ingress is showing an OK status, all ODM services can be accessed.
+When the Ingress shows an OK status, all ODM services are available.

 <img width="1000" height="517" src='./images/ingress_details.png'/>

 ### Create a Backend Configuration for the Decision Center Service

 Sticky session is needed for Decision Center.
-The browser contains a cookie identifying the user session that will be linked to a unique container.
+The browser contains a user session cookie that is linked to a unique container.
-The ODM on k8s helm chart has [clientIP](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs) for the Decision Center session affinity.
-Unfortunately, GKE doesn't use it automatically.
+The ODM on Kubernetes Helm chart has a [clientIP](https://kubernetes.io/docs/concepts/services-networking/service/#proxy-mode-ipvs) for the Decision Center session affinity, but GKE does not use it automatically.
 However, you will not encounter any issue until you scale up the Decision Center deployment.

-A configuration using [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#session_affinity) is needed to manage it at the loadbalancer level.
+A [BackendConfig](https://cloud.google.com/kubernetes-engine/docs/how-to/ingress-features#session_affinity) configuration is needed to manage it??? at the loadbalancer level.

 1. Create the [Decision Center Backend Config](decisioncenter-backendconfig.yaml):